dwhieb/dissertation/README.md

     - **Part of Speech:** Select _Hepple part of speech tags_
     - **Separator Character:** Leave this set to the underscore (`_`)

 1. Click the _Process_ button.
 This will begin converting the corpus, which will take several minutes.

-The result of the above process
+This converts each text in the OANC to a new file that is tokenized and tagged for part of speech.

+#### Converting the OANC to JSON

+To convert the OANC to JSON, I used a JavaScript library called `tags2dlx`, which I wrote and published for this purpose.
+It takes a directory of texts tagged for part of speech (where each word token is followed by an underscore and then its part-of-speech tag) and converts it to a JSON file.

 <!-- For ease of analysis, I chose to format all the corpora used in this study as [Scription][Scription] files, a simple, very readable text format, which places one interlinear glossed utterance on each line.
 (For the English data, this simply amounts to placing one utterance / sentence on each line, with no accompanying translation or glosses.)
 Read more about the Scription format [here][Scription]. -->